aminabougallala/ds-remote-engine-guide/Home Page.md

-# [Product] Knowledge Hub
+# DataStage Remote Engine Knowledge Hub

-A curated collection of troubleshooting tips, best practices, and must-know commands for working with [Product Name].
+A curated collection of troubleshooting tips, best practices, and must-know commands for working with DataStage Remote Engine.

 ## What's Inside